 About La Jolla Pharmaceutical Company

 La Jolla Pharmaceutical Company is a biopharmaceutical company focused on the discovery, development and commercialization of innovative therapies intended to significantly improve outcomes in patients suffering from life-threatening diseases.
 The Company has four product candidates in development.
-LJPC-501 is La Jolla’s proprietary formulation of angiotensin II for the potential treatment of catecholamine-resistant hypotension (CRH) and hepatorenal syndrome (HRS).
-GCS-100 is La Jolla’s first-in-class galectin-3 inhibitor for the potential treatment of chronic kidney disease (CKD).
-LJPC-1010, La Jolla’s second-generation galectin-3 inhibitor, is a more potent and purified derivative of GCS-100 that can be delivered orally for the potential treatment of nonalcoholic steatohepatitis (NASH) and other diseases characterized by tissue fibrosis.
+LJPC-501 is La Jolla’s proprietary formulation of angiotensin II for the potential treatment of catecholamine-resistant hypotension and hepatorenal syndrome.
+GCS-100 is La Jolla’s first-in-class galectin-3 inhibitor for the potential treatment of chronic kidney disease.
+LJPC-1010, La Jolla’s second-generation galectin-3 inhibitor, is a more potent and purified derivative of GCS-100 that can be delivered orally for the potential treatment of nonalcoholic steatohepatitis and other diseases characterized by tissue fibrosis.
 LJPC-401 is La Jolla’s novel formulation of hepcidin for the potential treatment of iron overload.
-For more information on La Jolla, please visit http://www.ljpc.com.
+For more information on La Jolla, please visit www.ljpc.com.

 Forward-Looking Statement Safe Harbor

-This document and the poster presentation referred to herein contain “forward-looking statements,” as that term is defined in the Private Securities Litigation Reform Act of 1995.
-These statements relate to the Company’s expectations regarding future events or the Company’s future results of operations.
+This document contains “forward-looking statements,” as that term is defined in the Private Securities Litigation Reform Act of 1995.
+These statements relate to the Company’s expectations regarding future events or its future results of operations.
 These statements are only predictions and involve known and unknown risks, uncertainties and other factors, any one of which may cause actual results to be materially different from these forward-looking statements.
 The Company cautions readers not to place undue reliance on any such forward-looking statements, which speak only as of the date they were made.
 Certain of these risks, uncertainties and other factors are described in greater detail in the Company’s filings with the U.S. Securities and Exchange Commission (SEC), all of which are available free of charge on the SEC’s web site http://www.sec.gov.
-These risks include, but are not limited to, risks relating to the future development of GCS-100 for the treatment of CKD and the success of future development activities for this and other drug development programs sponsored by the Company.
+These risks include, but are not limited to, risks relating to the future development of LJPC-501 for the treatment of CRH and the success of future development activities for this and other drug development programs sponsored by the Company; the ability of the Company to obtain orphan drug status for LJPC-501; the ability of the Company to use the planned Phase 3 study of LJPC-501 in CRH as a registration study; and the success of other potential indications for which this and other drug candidates may be developed.
 Subsequent written and oral forward-looking statements attributable to the Company or to persons acting on its behalf are expressly qualified in their entirety by the cautionary statements set forth in the Company’s reports filed with the SEC.
 The Company expressly disclaims any intent to update any forward-looking statements.